apache/tvm/README.md

 [Community](http://tvmlang.org/community.html) |
 [Release Notes](NEWS.md)

-TVM is a Tensor intermediate representation(IR) stack for deep learning systems.
+TVM is a compiler stack for deep learning systems.
 It is designed to close the gap between the productivity-focused deep learning frameworks, and the performance- and efficiency-focused hardware backends.
 TVM works with deep learning frameworks to provide end to end compilation to different backends.
 Checkout the [tvm stack homepage](http://tvmlang.org/)  for more information.